 You can also receive 25% of your prior year’s cash rewards, up to $250, on the anniversary of opening your account.

 Currently, there is an introductory offer to earn $500 in cash back when you spend $3,000 in the first 90 days of opening your account.

 U.S. Bank Business Cash Rewards World Elite™ Mastercard®

-New cardholders will enjoy a promotional APR of, after which the APR can range from .
+New cardholders will enjoy a promotional APR, after which the APR can range greatly.
 The balance transfer fee is 3% of the transaction amount with a $5 minimum.

-The card doesn’t offer any other significant perks but does have aannual fee.
+The card doesn’t offer any other significant perks but does not have an annual fee.

 What to consider before doing a balance transfer

 When done right, a balance transfer can save you hundreds, if not thousands, of dollars in interest.
 But if you’re not careful, it could end up costing you more.
 Here are some things to keep in mind before getting a balance transfer credit card:

 - Know the ongoing APR: For large balances, it may be impossible to pay off the entire debt before the 0% APR promotion ends.
 If you don’t finish it off in time, you’ll start to get hit with interest charges again on your next billing cycle.
 The lower that ongoing rate, the better.